haoxi911/bitbucket-hg-to-git/README.md

 WARNING
 -------

 Be sure to leave sufficient space on your disk, as this script will clone and duplicate all of your Mercurial repositories.
-Also, if you've enabled 2 factor authentication in your Bitbucket account, you may want to create an [App Password](https://developer.atlassian.com/bitbucket/api/2/reference/meta/authentication#app-pw) to authenticate with this script.
+Also, if you've enabled 2 factor authentication in your Bitbucket account, you may want to create an [App Password](https://developer.atlassian.com/bitbucket/api/2/reference/meta/authentication#app-pw) to authenticate with this script (Repositories Read/Write/Admin are required).

 This app is not destructive, it does not delete any Mercurial repositories, it renames them:

-1. Downloads the Mercurial repository
+1. Downloads the Mercurial repository;
-2. Creates a local Git repository
+2. Creates a local Git repository;
-3. Converts the Mercurial repository into the newly created local Git repository
+3. Converts the Mercurial repository into the newly created local Git repository;
-4. Renames the old Mercurial repository to "(Mercurial) {repo name}"
+4. Renames the old Mercurial repository to `(Mercurial) {repo name}`;
-5. Creates a new remote Git repository with the original name
+5. Creates a new remote Git repository with the original name;
-6. Pushes the local Git repository to remote
+6. Pushes the local Git repository to remote.

 Usage
 =====